 The IDEA Committee works to expand inclusion, diversity, equity and access (IDEA) in fundraising in the South Sound.

-- Meeting schedule: Third Thursday every other month, 5:15 pm
+- Meeting schedule: First Tuesday of the month, 4:30 pm

 Marketing and Communications Committee